Laura011205/annoying-discord-bot/README.md

 2. Install the required dependencies using the command: `npm i`
 3. Create a `.env` file and copy `TOKEN = "[Bot Token]"` into the file, replace `[Bot Token]` with your bot token

-## Adding the Bot to Your Server
+## Inviting the Bot to Your Server

-Invite the bot into a server follow the steps [here](https://discordpy.readthedocs.io/en/stable/discord.html#inviting-your-bot)
+Invite the bot into a server by following steps 1-7 [here](https://discordpy.readthedocs.io/en/stable/discord.html#inviting-your-bot)

 ## Customizing the Bot